 What Are Deviled Eggs?

-Did you know deviled eggs originated in ancient Rome?
+Deviled eggs, also called stuffed or dressed eggs, are a popular cold appetizer or side dish.
+Did you know they can be traced all the way back to ancient Rome?
 They would boil eggs and season them with spicy sauces for the start of a meal.

 Nowadays, the classic preparation is to hard boil eggs, shell and halve them, and then use the yolks as a creamy paste to stuff the egg whites.
-Popular add-ins such as mustard, mayonnaise, and herbs are used to flavor the egg yolk filling.
-Deviled eggs are very popular at picnics or as an appetizer or side dish at holidays and parties.
+Popular add-ins such as mustard, mayonnaise, vinegar, and herbs are used to flavor the egg yolk filling.
+They're a fun finger food and a staple item at holidays, picnics, potlucks, and family gatherings!

 - Eggs: I like using pasture-raised eggs for more nutrients and a deeper orange color.